pierreguillot/Camomile/README.md

 ### How to create a patch for the Camomile plugin:

 * Use the *adc~* and the *dac~* objects to receive and send the signal from the plugin.
+The maximum number of inputs and outputs supported is 16 but it should be enough for most of the applications.
 ![](https://cloud.githubusercontent.com/assets/1409918/13610984/91081d12-e560-11e5-8abb-f924367ab6eb.png)

-* Add a label (the first word is the name of the parameter and the second word is the label of the parameter) and a receive symbol to a GUI object (only the *toggle*, the *slider*, the *radio* and the *numbox* are available for the moment) to create a parameter.
+* Add a label, the first word is the name of the parameter and the second word is the label of the parameter, and a receive symbol to a GUI object to create a parameter.
 The minimum and maximum values will be used for the range of the parameter.
 ![](https://cloud.githubusercontent.com/assets/1409918/13611062/eb6348a4-e560-11e5-8c62-b41803183783.png)

-* Add only a receive symbol to a GUI object if you want to use a second interfaces to control a parameter.
+* Add only a receive symbol to a GUI object if you want to use it as a second interfaces to control a parameter.
+It can be useful if you want to associate a slider with a numbox for example.
 ![](https://cloud.githubusercontent.com/assets/1409918/13611063/eb74e08c-e560-11e5-8d34-4df8559bbb8d.png)

 * Activate the  "Graph-On-Parent" option in your patch as and use the size and the offset to define the visible area of the patch.
+If you want your GUIs or comments to be visible, you must place them in this area.
 ![](https://cloud.githubusercontent.com/assets/1409918/13611033/c48b69fa-e560-11e5-9ab8-3950adba08f0.png)

 > You should always ensure that the send and receive symbols are specifics to the patch instance by using *$0*.